SuperPuiu/Pwootie/README.md

 # Special thanks
 [md5-c](https://github.com/Zunawe/md5-c) for the public domain implementation of the md5 algorithm.

+[WjCryptLib](https://github.com/WaterJuice/WjCryptLib/tree/master) for the public domain implementation of the rc4 encryption.

 [Cork](https://github.com/CorkHQ/Cork) for the many insights I got on finding out what download links I have to get.

 [Vinegar](https://github.com/vinegarhq/vinegar) for the insights on how studio should be set up, and also for other interesting ideas.